 Our testing & certification process ensures our customers can successfully print the widest variety of materials for 3D printing ‘out of the box’.

-EVERY TYPE OF 3D PRINTABLE PLASTICS
+EVERY TYPE OF 3D PRINTABLE PLASTIC

 > CARBON-FIBER REINFORCED